dutwrapper/dutwrapper-dart/README.md

 - Make sure you have `dut_account` variable set with syntax `studentid|password`.
 This will ensure secure when testing project.

 ### Where can I find Wiki for this library?
+- Unfortunately, I haven't done wiki yet.
+- Instead you can navigate source code to review them.

+### Where can I find Wiki for this library?
 - Not now.
 Be patient.

-## I'm got issue with this library.
-Which place can I reproduce issue for you?
+### I'm got issue or a feature request about this library.
+How should I do?
-- If you found a issue, you can report this via [issue tab](https://github.com/dutwrapper/dutwrapper-dart/issues) on this repository.
+- Navigate to [issue tab](https://github.com/dutwrapper/dutwrapper-dart/issues) on this repository to create a issue or feature request.

-# Credit and license?
+## Credit and license?
 - License: [**MIT**](LICENSE)
 - DISCLAIMER:
   - This project - dutwrapper - is not affiliated with [Da Nang University of Science and Technology school](http://dut.udn.vn).